flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Version 3.7
 ------------
-- Support for metadata placeholders in target album definitions (Export, Published Collection, Published Collection Set):
+- Support for __metadata placeholders__ in __target album__ definitions (Export, Published Collection, Published Collection Set):
-	- {Date <format>} for capture date/time (dateTimeOriginal) dependent metadata
+	- {Date \<format\>} for capture date/time (dateTimeOriginal) related metadata
-	- {LrFM:<key>} for any metadata supported by Lr-SDK / LrPhoto - photo:getFormattedMetadata(key)
+	- {LrFM:\<key\>} for any metadata supported by Lightroom SDK: LrPhoto - photo:getFormattedMetadata(key)
+- __Show in PhotoStation__ now works for Published Photos, Collections and Collection Sets.<br>
+  Will not work for Collections and Collection Sets that include metadata placeholders in the target album definition.
-- Standard timeout for PhotoStation communication (for Login, album creation) is now configurable
+- __Standard timeout__ for PhotoStation communication (for Login, album creation) is now __configurable__ in Export/Publish dialog.
-- Timeout calculation for uploads is now calculated based on a minimum of 10 MBit/s (was 24MBit/s before)
+- Timeout calculation for uploads is now calculated based on a minimum of 10 MBit/s (was 24MBit/s before).
 - Video upload:
-	- besides .mp4 files, now also .m4v files are handle as natively supported by PhotoStation, thus need no conversion
+	- besides .mp4 files now also __.m4v__ files are handle as natively supported by PhotoStation, thus need __no conversion__.
-	- any not natively supported video format (e.g. .avi, .mov, .3gp) will be converted to .mp4 format and now be uploaded in addition to the original video (rather than replacing the original video)
+	- any __not natively supported video format__ (e.g. .avi, .mov, .3gp) will be converted to .mp4 format and now be __uploaded in addition__ to the original video (rather than replacing the original video)
 	- Bugfix: video dimensions will always be even integers.
 When videos are rotated or scaled (e.g. when additional video upload is configured), it could happen the the resulting width was an odd integer, which was not supported by ffmpeg.
 	- Bugfix: thumb from video will be extracted at 00:00:00 sec for videos shorter than 4 seconds, otherwise at 00:00:03.
 Upload of video with duration < 1 sec failed in earlier versions due to failed thumb extraction ( at 00:00:01).
-- Show in PhotoStation now works for Published Photos, Collections and Collection Sets.<br>
-  Will not work for Collections and Collection Sets that include metadata placeholders in the target album definition.

 Open issues
 ============